-We are registered as a data controller under the Data Protection Act 1998 as we collect and process personal information about you.
-Our registration number is ZA240301.
+We, Hull Culture and Leisure Limited, are registered as a Data Controller under the Data Protection Act 1998 and General Data Protection Regulation 2018 as we collect and process personal information about you.
+Our registration number is: ZA240301.

-This notice explains how we use and share your information to provide services to you.
+This notice explains how we collect, use and share your information to provide services to you.

 How we collect your personal information